 Awards & Prizes

-Long Beach Indie offers "Best" awards in animated, documentary, and narrative film (shorts and features), web series, music video, television pilot, student film, youth film (under 18), and the LBI/SFUAD Scholarship competition.
+Long Beach Indie offers "Best" awards in animated, documentary, and narrative film (shorts and features), web series, music video, television pilot, student film, and youth-directed film (under 18).

 Rules & Terms